-4.1 Pupils should walk on the right hand side of the corridors and staircases according to directional guidance.
-There should be no running.

-4.2 Queues outside classrooms should be in single file.

-4.3 Window sills are not to be sat on.

-4.4 Leaning out of windows is forbidden.
+- 4.1 Pupils should walk on the right hand side of the corridors and staircases according to directional guidance.
+There should be no running. - 4.2 Queues outside classrooms should be in single file. - 4.3 Window sills are not to be sat on. - 4.4 Leaning out of windows is forbidden.

-4.5 Special activity rooms (e.g. gyms and laboratories) should only be entered when a teacher is present or gives permission.

-4.6 The railway crossing and the pond area are out of bounds to all pupils.

-4.7 Cycling by pupils is not permitted within the school grounds.

-4.8 In the event of a person suffering an injury pupils should seek help from the nearest member of staff or from designated first-aid staff whose names are given on school noticeboards.
-If the casualty is unable to walk, he/she should not be moved.

-4.9 In the event of an emergency requiring evacuation, the instructions provided in each room should be obeyed, with pupils leaving the building via the nearest safe exit and assembling at the appropriate place.

-4.10 Sports bags may be left and collected from locker areas at appropriate times as well as at break and lunch times.
+- 4.5 Special activity rooms (e.g. gyms and laboratories) should only be entered when a teacher is present or gives permission. - 4.6 The railway crossing and the pond area are out of bounds to all pupils. - 4.7 Cycling by pupils is not permitted within the school grounds. - 4.8 In the event of a person suffering an injury pupils should seek help from the nearest member of staff or from designated first-aid staff whose names are given on school noticeboards.
+If the casualty is unable to walk, he/she should not be moved. - 4.9 In the event of an emergency requiring evacuation, the instructions provided in each room should be obeyed, with pupils leaving the building via the nearest safe exit and assembling at the appropriate place. - 4.10 Sports bags may be left and collected from locker areas at appropriate times.
+School bags should be left in locker areas at PE/Games times as well as at Break and Lunch times.
 School bags should not be left in corridors.